 The move from NVIDIA's Quantum-2 (NDR 400G) to Quantum-3 (NDR800 800G) is not merely a bandwidth doubling; it is a structural realignment of the AI data center.
-For the first time, the industry is grappling with the physical limits of copper, the thermal reality of 25W transceivers, and the mathematical requirement for 224G SerDes lanes.
+In the NDR (Next Data Rate) era, we are no longer fighting for bits; we are fighting the laws of physics—signal attenuation at 56GHz, thermal loads exceeding 1kW per RU, and the sub-nanosecond synchronization required for trillion-parameter distributed training.

 Quantum-2 (NDR400)